j3nsykes/Tiny-Trainer/README.md

 5. Select your port: **Tools > Port**
 6. Click **Upload**
 7. Open Serial Monitor (115200 baud) to verify - should show "BLE peripheral active, waiting for connections..."

+If using the MPR121 sensor follow the above steps except open and upload the `examples/Arduino/multi-sensor-stream/mpr121-capacitive-stream.ino` sketch.

 ### 2. Download and Run the App